approov/quickstart-aws-api-gateway-v2/docs/APPROOV_TOKEN_QUICKSTART.md

 # Approov Token Quickstart

-This quickstart is for developers familiar with AWS API Gateway who want to lear how they can protect an existing HTTP API project in the AWS API Gateway by adding an [Approov](https://approov.io) authorizer lambda.
+This quickstart is for developers familiar with AWS API Gateway who want to learn how they can protect an existing HTTP API project in the AWS API Gateway by adding an [Approov](https://approov.io) authorizer lambda.

 ## TOC - Table of Contents